mmannings/coy-ontology/ontology/mapping/logmap-mappings/README.md

 #### Step 2: Create SKOS vocabulary from TIVA-21 classification

 To prepare the TIVA classification for mappings as а starting point we use [Guide to OECD TiVA Indicators, 2021 edition](https://www.oecd-ilibrary.org/science-and-technology/guide-to-oecd-tiva-indicators-2021-edition_58aa22b1-en).
 Similar to the fist step, TIVA classification is created by using **Table A.3.
+Industry coverage** from page 53 of the TIVA guide.
+Created **tiva-21.ttl** file is available in **mapping** folder of this git repository.
-Industry coverage** from page 53 of the Guide.
-SHACL engine is used to validate TIVA generated TIVA graph.
-Created **tiva-21.ttl** file is available in **mapping** folder.
-To validate generated TIVA graph agains skos shapes one can run the following command:
+SHACL engine is used to validate generated TIVA graph  against skos shapes by running the following command:
 ```
 ./shaclvalidate.sh -datafile tiva-21.ttl -shapesfile skos.shapes.ttl
 ```